Cybeaster/Realtime-DX12-Renderer/README.md

 # **DirectX 12 Renderer**
 ## Render engine with DirectX 12 for backend.

 Engine with > 30k lines of code that loads .obj files from config.
-**Supports various post-process effects, lighting, reflections and other.
-All features are interactible through ImGui UI interface**
+**Supports various post-process effects, lighting, reflections and other.**
+__All features are interactible through ImGui UI interface.__

 ###  Full list of features:
 ##### Post Processing